solana-labs/solana/book/src/proposals/bankless-leader.md

 A bankless leader does the minimum amount of work to produce a valid block.
 The leader is tasked with ingress transactions, sorting and filtering valid transactions, arranging them into entries, shredding the entries and broadcasting the shreds.
 While a validator only needs to reassemble the block and replay execution of well formed entries.
-For transactions that have low execution costs, the leader does 3x more memory operations before any bank execution than the validator.
+The leader does 3x more memory operations before any bank execution than the validator per processed transaction.

 ## Fee Account